benfred/implicit/benchmarks/README.md

 stars), to simulate a truly implicit dataset.

 Implicit on the CPU seems to suffer a bit here relative to the other options.
-It seems like there might be a single threaded bottleneck at some point thats worth examining later.
+It seems like there might be a single threaded bottleneck at some point that's worth examining later.